 Dr. Huang: Anyone who has tested positive for COVID-19 needs to isolate — regardless of whether or not he or she has received monoclonal antibody therapy.

-Only after meeting the above criteria can you return to work and leave your home (while still social distancing and wearing a mask).
+Only after meeting the CDC's isolation criteria can you return to work and leave your home (while still social distancing and wearing a mask).